q-centrix/style-guides/rubocop/README.md

 inherit_from: https://raw.githubusercontent.com/q-centrix/style-guides/main/rubocop/.rubocop-0-77.yml
 ```

 Note: Anything you add to your local yml file will overwrite what is in the inherited file.
 Read [the docs](https://docs.rubocop.org/rubocop/1.50/configuration.html#inheriting-from-another-configuration-file-in-the-project) for more information on precedence.
-This can be helpful if you want to add in something such as rubocop-rspec but want to disable/enable cops as you fix them over time.
+This can be helpful if you want to add in something such as rubocop-rspec but want to disable/enable cops as you fix them over time (see [auto gen configs](https://docs.rubocop.org/rubocop/configuration.html#automatically-generated-configuration)).

 ### Other places you will need to check
 #### Only the first time